-Note: After installation of Katello, be sure to trust Katello's CA certificate on your system.
-This is required for the encrypted NoVNC connections.
-You will find katello-server-ca.crt in the /pub directory of your Katello server (e.g. http://katello.example.com/pub/katello-server-ca.crt).
+After installation of Katello, navigate to the /pub directory and trust Katello's CA certificate for identifying web sites (e.g. http://katello.example.com/pub/katello-server-ca.crt).

 Important Note for Existing Installations

 Katello does not currently support installation on existing Foreman deployments.
 DO NOT attempt to install Katello on an existing Foreman deployment, unless you are a Foreman developer and willing to debug the broken configuration that will result from attempting an install on existing system.